 Short answer: Probably yes.
 Long answer: What scientific thinkers as Albert Einstein, Stephen Hawking, and Marie Curie did more of was deliberation.

 Deliberation is thinking deeply about something over a long time to reach a careful, conscious decision.
-In doing so, deliberate thinkers often collaborated with others to troubleshoot and expand their input-to-output journey.
+Deliberate thinkers often collaborate with others to troubleshoot and expand their input-to-output journey.

 The keyword there is output.
 The thinkers from any field — science, philosophy, politics, business — always think to reach a decision or conclusion.

 In contrast, the overthinkers almost always do all the thinking on their own without reaching out for any collaboration.
 More importantly, as opposed to thinkers, they do not ever produce any output or action.There's a difference between overthink and deep-think.
 The former doesn't let you reach any decision or take any action.
 Click To Tweet

 However, if you find it hard to get over it by yourself, please do seek expert psychological help.